programacion-bucle-while

 counter += 1

-In this case, it is not necessary to declare counter in any way to start it.
-Regarding the WHILE, Python defines blocks by significant indentation, instead of by braces.
-Additionally, it lacks the ++ operator, so we use +=1.
+In this case, to initialize counter it is not necessary to declare it in any way.
+Regarding the WHILE, Python defines blocks by significant indentation, rather than by braces.
+Also, it lacks the ++ operator, so we use +=1.

 In this example, the WHILE loop executes while the counter variable is less than 10.
-In each iteration, we would perform an action that could use the value of counter.
+In each iteration we would perform an action, which could use the value of counter.

 After each iteration, the counter is incremented by 1.
 If we didn’t do this, the condition would never be met, and we would fall into an infinite loop.

-Aside from the small differences in syntax (which are even fun), we see that the concept and operation of the WHILE loop is identical across different languages.
+Apart from the small syntax differences (which are even fun) we see that the concept and operation of the WHILE loop is identical in the different languages.

-At an internal level, the WHILE loop consists of a conditional jump.
-Unlike a GO-TO statement, conditional jumps perform a jump in code execution only if a condition is met.
+Internally, the WHILE loop is formed by a conditional jump.
+Unlike a GO-TO instruction, conditional jumps perform a jump in code execution only if a condition is met.

-If the condition is true, execution continues with the body of the loop.
-Upon reaching the end of this, the flow goes back to the condition and is re-evaluated.
+If the condition is true, execution continues with the loop body.
+Upon reaching its end, the flow returns to the condition and is evaluated again.

 programacion-bucle-while-saltos